Remington XP-100: Current production

 The XP-100 action was used as the basis for a new single-shot rifle from Remington called the XR-100 Rangemaster.

 While the XP-100 has disappeared from Remington's lineup (Remington is primarily a maker of rifles and shotguns), the .221 Fireball remains in production.
 The Model 700 rifle has been available since 2002 in a .221 Fireball chambering; while it lacks the velocity attainable with the vastly more popular .223 Remington, the short .221 Fireball delivers most of the performance with far less noise and flash.

 Factory recall

 In 1979, XP-100 pistols and Remington Model 600 rifles were recalled because of a safety issue.
-The bolt was fully locked when the safety was on, making it impossible to unload the gun with the safety on.
-Remington made a free modification available that allowed the bolt to open while the gun was on safe, allowing it to be unloaded while the gun was still on safe.
+It was impossible to unload the gun with the safety on because engaging the safety locked the bolt in place.
+Remington made a free modification available that allowed the bolt to open while the gun was on safe, allowing it to be unloaded without disengaging the safety.